 Institutions across Canada may also become members of CIG.
 Institutional membership not only brings benefits to the institution’s faculty and students, but also permits the institution to participate in shaping the Institute’s future direction.

 The Institute has three categories of institutional membership.
 Each confers certain benefits on the member institution as well as on the institution’s faculty and students.
 In particular, the highest category of membership - Category A - permits the institution to play a role in shaping CIG’s future direction, goals and policy, through its representative on the Institute’s Board of Directors.

-At present a total of eighteen educational institutions across Canada are members of the Canadian Institute in Greece.
+At present a total of twenty educational institutions across Canada are members of the Canadian Institute in Greece.